murdho/payment-schedule-ui/README.md

 - [ ] Add config, refactor locale string usages to use config
 - [ ] Add tests
 - [ ] Add a separate products page
+- [ ] Build and deploy using GitHub Actions